-Regular interest rate adjustmentsWhen the economy is growing -- companies are profitable, unemployment is low, and consumers are spending money -- short-term rates are raised to keep the economy from building too fast and risking inflation.
+When the economy is growing -- companies are profitable, unemployment is low, and consumers are spending money -- the Fed acts to raise short-term rates as a way of applying brakes to the economy so it won't grow too fast and heat up inflation.
 Inflation is when too much money chases too few goods and services, driving prices upward.

-When the Fed cuts short-term rates it is cutting the rate that banks charge each other to borrow money.
-Those cuts are eventually passed on to businesses and consumers.
+When the Fed cuts short-term rates, what it does is cut the rate that banks charge each other to borrow money.
+This is called the federal funds rate.
+The rate reduction is eventually passed on to businesses and consumers.

-Other factors and their impactsOther factors affect interest rates, too, but on a more irregular basis.
-A crisis involving the foreign oil-producing nations, for example, could have a major economic impact that could affect interest rates.
+Other factors affect interest rates, too, but on a more irregular basis.
+A crisis involving the foreign oil-producing nations, for example, could have a major economic impact that could jolt interest rates.

 What works for you as a saver works against you as a borrower.
 When rates are high, you're earning a hefty amount of interest for your deposits, but you're going to pay a high interest rate if you need to borrow.

 When rates fall, you don't get much interest on your savings, but it's a lot cheaper to borrow money.

 RATE SEARCH: Compare CD rates today on Bankrate.